dieselfox1/fincommerce/docs/theming/theme-development/classic-theme-developer-handbook.md

 ---

-FinCommerce looks great with all WordPress themes as of version 3.3, even if they are not FinCommerce-specific themes and do not formally declare support.
+FinCommerce looks great with all finpress themes as of version 3.3, even if they are not FinCommerce-specific themes and do not formally declare support.
 Templates render inside the content, and this keeps everything looking natural on your site.

 Non-FinCommerce themes, by default, also include: